 What happens to client data

-- Where no advice has been given we will hold information for no more than 12 months, which specifically refers to New Prospects (as above) where they have requested a quote, but we don’t provide any advice (name, DOB, address, limited medical info).
+- Where no advice has been given we will hold information for no more than 12 months, which specifically refers to New Prospective clients (as above) where they have requested a quote, but we don’t provide any advice (name, DOB, address, limited medical info).
 We will only hold this information for 12 months.

 - Where advice has been given as in the following situations we will retain client information to evidence the advice but will not use this for marketing without client consent.